manabu-hirano/logdrive/README.md

     [root@localhost ]#

 You will find the differences in .bash_history and in the newly created file "test.txt" at least.

+If you need to use conventional forensic tools to analyze them in file-system level, you can make disk image files by dd command.

+    [root@localhost ]# dd if=/dev/xen/blktap-2/tapdev0 of=1521826741.img conv=noerror,sync
+    [root@localhost ]# dd if=/dev/xen/blktap-2/tapdev1 of=1521826952.img conv=noerror,sync

 Finally, unmount the restored devices and to remove the LogDrive instance as follows.
 This step cannot be skipped.